jrgentry20/portfolio/README.md

 **Analyzing Student Performance Data(SQL) – Personal Project**

-- Demonstrated advanced SQL skills through data manipulation, aggregation, and complex query creation

-- Conducted statistical analysis to determine correlations between student demographics, behaviors, and academic outcomes

-- Prepared data for visualization to uncover trends and patterns, laying groundwork for further analysis
+I demonstrated advanced SQL skills by manipulating, aggregating, and creating complex queries within the dataset.
+Through statistical analysis, I identified correlations between student demographics, behaviors, and academic performance.
+By preparing and visualizing the data, I uncovered trends and patterns that laid the groundwork for further exploration.

 **Student Performance Factors Dashboard(Tableau) – Personal Project**

-- Created a dashboard with Tableau visualizing factors affecting student performance in a high school

-- Calculated fields to create custom metrics and KPIs, providing deeper insights into student achievement

-- Implemented effective use of filters and parameters to enhance dashboard interactivity and user experience

-- Designed linked dashboards to facilitate seamless exploration of related data and uncover hidden patterns
+I developed an interactive Tableau dashboard to illuminate the factors influencing student performance at a high school.
+By calculating custom metrics and KPIs, I provided in-depth insights into student achievement.
+To enhance user experience, I incorporated intuitive filters and parameters, allowing for dynamic exploration of the data.
+To facilitate a comprehensive understanding, I designed linked dashboards, enabling seamless navigation and discovery of hidden patterns within the dataset.

 **HR Retention Dashboard(Excel) – Personal Project**

-- Conducted comprehensive data analysis of HR metrics to identify key drivers of employee retention and churn

-- Leveraged advanced Excel capabilities to cleanse, transform, and model large HR datasets for actionable insights

-- Developed an interactive dashboard to visualize retention trends, employee lifecycle stages, and correlate HR metrics with business outcomes
+I delved into the company's HR data to uncover the underlying factors driving employee retention and turnover.
+Employing advanced Excel functionalities, I meticulously transformed raw data into a digestible format, ready for analysis.
+To provide actionable insights, I constructed an interactive Excel dashboard that dynamically displays retention trends, employee lifecycle stages, and the correlation between HR metrics and business outcomes.
+This dashboard empowers users to explore data flexibly by filtering information based on department, salary range, job satisfaction, and other key variables, facilitating data-driven decision-making.